zaryabzaib/zaryabzaib/README.md

 - 👋 Hi, I’m Zaryab Zaib.
 I'm a beginner in web development.
-- 👀 I’m interested in Front-end web developemnt.
+- 👀 I’m interested in Front-end web development.
 - 🌱 I’m currently learning React Js.
 - 💞️ I’m looking to collaborate on front-end projects.
 - 📫 You can reach me @zaryabzaib80@gmail.com